opensearch-project/dashboards-anywhere/DESIGN.md

 ## Proposal

-To address this need, a demo website we call Playground was proposed that would allow users to visit and start experimenting with OS/OSD.
+To address this need, a demo website we call OpenSearch Playground was proposed that would allow users to visit and start experimenting with OS/OSD.
 To meet our goal of an accessible, scaleable application, the application will leverage the speedy, open-source container orchestrator Kubernetes and Amazon Web Service's Elastic Kubernetes Service to enable fast, reliable delivery of OS/OSD to our customers.

 # Who is Affected

-The need for Playground site in particular, targets all of OpenSearch's customers, both existing and prospective.
+The need for OpenSearch Playground site in particular, targets all of OpenSearch's customers, both existing and prospective.
 They will be the users who will learn and be curious about OS and OSD.
-Because this application will be for many of them a first hands-on experience, it is vital that Playground delivers the optimal experience of OS and OSD.
+Because this application will be for many of them a first hands-on experience, it is vital that OpenSearch Playground delivers the optimal experience of OS and OSD.

-Playground not only serves customers who will want to potentially utilize OS and OSD but also the contributors, who want a one-stop application to familiarize themselves with the site in order to start contributing or make improvements to their existing work.
+OpenSearch Playground not only serves customers who will want to potentially utilize OS and OSD but also the contributors, who want a one-stop application to familiarize themselves with the site in order to start contributing or make improvements to their existing work.
 Thus, the site serves a multifaceted purpose and targets a diverse audience.